 Our Governing Body has ultimate responsibility for the affairs of the University.

-Professor Rama Thirunamachandran OBE DL is the academic lead and chief executive of Canterbury Christ Church University.
+Professor Claire Ozanne is the academic lead and Chief Executive of Canterbury Christ Church University.

 The Senior Management Team report to the Vice-Chancellor and have different areas of responsibility across the University.